 Donate to Your Community Now

-For the Artichoke Festival, part of our mission involves connecting people together with a unique celebration that also allows us to give back to the community in which we live.
+For the Artichoke Festival, part of our mission involves connecting people together with a unique celebration.
+Also, it allows us to give back to the community in which we live.

 During these rapidly evolving times, connecting people to each other takes on new meaning.
-It revolves around the responsibility we have for the health of our committee members, our volunteers, our sponsors, and our festival guests.
-But most importantly it involves our core reason for being — the local non-profit community we serve.
+In addition, it revolves around the responsibility we have for the health of our committee members, our volunteers, our sponsors, and our festival guests.
+But most importantly, it involves our core reason for being — the local non-profit community we serve.

 As a non-profit organization we want to support the community most in need during these very uncertain times.
-Immediately, using the donation button below, we can provide a connection between fans of the Festival to the charities from our community that we feel the most connected to.
-100% of your donation will be forwarded to the charity you choose.
+Donations can provide a bridge between fans of the festival to the charities from our community that we feel the most connected.
+As a result, 100% of your donation here will be forwarded to the charity you choose.
 In this way, funds can be funneled directly to those who need it most, without delay.

 Your Donation Choice: